The Four-Year Four Yana Program Overview

 This four year program was designed by Genpo Roshi to serve the needs of those who aspire to be Zen Teachers.
 Below is an overview and explanation of the curriculum.

 The upcoming Program Year 3, "Mahayana", begins in early October 2022 with two Sunday Talks exclusively for Four-Year Program participants followed by a 5-Day Mahayana Workshop.
 All scheduled Four Yana events are free for Four Yana registrants and you will be contacted regularly with information regarding curriculum, dates and times, and links for Zoom access and study materials.
-Scheduled events are listed here.
+Scheduled events for this year are listed here.